 Let’s now look more closely at the many benefits of our keyboards.

 Both our Optimized and QWERTY coding keyboards are programmable.
+This makes them very suitable as a coding keyboard, or if you prefer – programming keyboard.
 When programming you could arrange it so that each of the five programmable keys generate some oft used programming code.
 This might involve launching certain scripts to perform some preordained customized function(s).
 You can also use the macro-record program that comes with our keyboards to record command sequences within an application.
 By way of example, you could record certain command sequences within your spreadsheet application and then automate the execution of them by assigning the macro(s) to the five programmable keys.
 You can have as many macros as required, but you can only assign five of them at any given time.